slundberg/personal-homepage/content/project/shap/index.md

 date = 2019-02-27T00:00:00

 # Project summary to display on homepage.
 summary = "A popular Python package that uses a unified approach to explain the output of any machine learning model.
-It is actively used by thousands of data scientists representing a diverse set of organizations, including startups, non-profts, major tech companies, NBA teams, banks, and medical providers.
-It has bindings for XGBoost, LightGBM, CatBoost, Sci-kit learn, TensorFlow and PyTorch."
+It is actively used by thousands of data scientists representing a diverse set of organizations, including startups, non-profits, major tech companies, NBA teams, banks, and medical providers.
+It has bindings for XGBoost, LightGBM, CatBoost, scikit-learn, TensorFlow and PyTorch."

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`